Commonly Backpacked · Lake · Wildlife

 Winter access: The road is plowed for the first 5 miles, meaning this trailhead is the farthest point north where the road is plowed.

 From the trailhead, follow the Abyss Lake Trail #602 northeast within the Scott Gomer Creek drainage.
+The first 3-4 miles is a mellow sandy path suitable for families with young kids.
 You'll cross the Scott Gomer Creek three times before reaching the Rosalie Trail #603

 .
 This trail briefly joins Rosalie Trail #603